FrodeHus/RFDump/README.md

 The `dump` command can be used to extract firmware from a device.

+Start the tool before plugging in the device to ensure that the tool can detect the device when it is connected and access the bootloader.

 Arguments:

 - `--port`: The serial port to connect to.